 You won’t regret setting—and achieving—these financial goals and resolutions.

 2020 brought unprecedented uncertainty, hardship, and financial strain for many.
 You're not alone if the idea of digging deeper into your finances or setting a big money goal makes your breathing quicker and your palms sweat.
-But there’s no better time to take a deep, honest look at your finances and set achievable goals than right now.
+But there’s no better time than right now to take a deep, honest look at your finances and set achievable goals.

 No matter what financial goals you choose, big and small steps like these can help you regain your footing, kick-start healthy financial habits, and make a crucial difference in your future financial well-being.